Murder of Christie Lynn Mullins: Statements

 The witness Henry H. Newell Jr. claimed that he was walking with his wife, stepson, and stepdaughter in the woods behind the mall, when he and his family saw a man beating a young girl with a 2x4 wooden plank.
 The man saw the family walking and quickly fled the scene.
-The description of the unidentified man was a tall white male in his late teens.
-He has a scrawny thin build with long hair and a scruffy face.
-He was shirtless and wore cut off shorts.
-When the police arrived they found the girl, later to be identified as Christie, lying dead with her hands tied in front of her.
-She was unidentifiable due to the beating on her face and head.
+Newell gave a description of the unidentified man, listing him as a tall white male in his late teens.
+He reportedly had a scrawny thin build with long hair and a scruffy face, was shirtless, and was wearing cut-off shorts.
+When the police arrived, they found the girl Newell had mentioned, later to be identified as Christie, lying dead with her hands tied in front of her.
+She was unidentifiable due to the severity of the wounds on her face and head.
 Her tank top was pulled down to her waist, and she was barefoot.

 Christie's classmate Carol stated that earlier that day Christie and her were at the pool in her housing complex.
-She got a phone call from a radio DJ saying that there would be a "cheerleading competition" behind the shopping center.
-Christie agreed to go to the event and when they arrived at the back of the shopping center no one was there.
-Carol claimed to have gone inside the mall and asked about the "competition."
-No one had an answer about it so Carol went back to where Christie had been sitting.
-Christie was no longer there when Carol arrived so she went home thinking Christie did the same.
+She got a phone call from a radio DJ saying that there would be a cheerleading competition behind the shopping center.
+Christie agreed to go to the event.
+However, when they arrived at the back of the shopping center, there was no one there.
+Carol claimed to have gone inside the mall and asked about the competition but found nobody who knew of the event.
+Carol then reported she went back to where Christie had been sitting.
+Christie was no longer there when Carol arrived, so she went home thinking Christie did the same.

 Later when Christie's mother, Phyllis Mullins, was questioned by authorities, detectives asked about her daughter's interests/hobbies, specifically cheerleading or gymnastics.
-Her mother was confused because her daughter had little to no interest in those types of hobbies, and when she was asked about her "friend" Carol, she was yet again confused because Carol did not know Christie well but only knew each other as classmates.
+Her mother was confused because her daughter had little to no interest in those types of hobbies.
+When she was asked about her daughter's "friend" Carol, she was yet again confused because Carol did not know Christie well, only knowing each other as classmates.